dasec/ForTrace/docs/source/architecture/generator.rst

     $ python -m fortrace.generator config.yml

+Additionally, there is a python script **\\examples\\generate_haystack.py** that can be called with the yaml-file as a parameter, performing the same task as the command above.

 What follows is depicted in the workflow diagram above.
 First, the virtual machine(s) is started and a connection between host and guest is established.
 Then, the **config.yml** is read and the collections are loaded into the generator.
 Next, the needed applications are set up and **hay** and **needles** are used to generate the actions detailed in the config file.
 Before executing these actions, the parameters are chosen randomly.
 Once all actions have completed, the guest components are stopped and a .*pcap* file is created on the host machine.
+If the **dumps** section of the yaml file is filled in, additional dumps will be created on the host machine.

 If you are currently not using a NFS or your NFS server is not located on your host machine, leave the fields **host_nfs_path**